systemcarl/weblog/articles/devlogs/blank/quoteblock-alerts.md

 While finding a way to parse the alert blocks was difficult, the real challenge was deciding how to structure the HTML to take full advantage
     of the [application theming system].
-Because alerts typically have an outer accentuating styles — highlighting the label and boundaries — and an inner content area that needs to be consistent and legible, I had to find a way to intuitively separate these two areas despite there being
+Because alerts typically have an outer accentuating style — highlighting the label and boundaries — and an inner content area that needs to be consistent and legible, I had to find a way to intuitively separate these two areas despite there being